-Once it was confirmed that there were, in fact, two people partaking in activity better enjoyed in the privacy of one's bedroom, and not in my back yard, in broad daylight, IN MY KIDS' FORT, I saw nothing but red.
+Once it was confirmed that there were, in fact, two people partaking in an activity better enjoyed in the privacy of one's bedroom, and not in my backyard, in broad daylight, IN MY KIDS' FORT, I saw nothing but red.

-"Watch this," I said to my friend, who had come out from the bathroom to join me for a better view.
+"Watch this," I said to my friend, who had come out of the bathroom to join me for a better view.
 And then I opened the sliding glass door.

 "CAN I HELP YOU?"
-I yelled out into the back yard, in my most ferocious sounding Mad Mom voice.
+I yelled out into the backyard, in my most ferocious-sounding Mad Mom's voice.
 "WHAT DO YOU THINK YOU ARE DOING IN MY KIDS' FORT?"

 "Nothing ma'am.
 Just passing through!" replied a man's voice, and I watched as he returned his trousers to the upright position.